piratefsh/piratefsh.github.io/_posts/2015-10-03-mta-subway-turnstile-data.md

 Also, working with Python has been a pleasure, especially when it comes to writing simple assert tests, something I haven't been able to make into a habit with Javascript.

 ### I have useful data, now what?
 Now that we have cleaner data, we can do stuff with it!
-Some preliminary data:
+Some preliminary data.

+__Note: Take it with a grain of salt because I haven't checked for outliers__

 #### Top 10 most popular stations for Sept 2015*

-`42 ST-PA BUS TE` has **1,305,321,095,061** riders in the month of September.

-That's **1,305 billion** people!
-Apparently the MTA services 5 million riders a day, so this shouldn't be surprising.

 Note the repetition in 42 ST station names -- I'm not sure how or why this is, so ideas are welcome.